luciangreen/luciancicd/README.md

 ]
 ```

-* which contains the current main file in the repository and its possible main predicate names and arities (the number of arguments).
-If a repository contains no main files to test, enter `[]` in it.
+* contains the current main file in the repository and its possible main predicate names and arities (the number of arguments).
+Suppose a repository contains no main files to test; enter `[]`.

-* Note: Dependencies are in `List-Prolog-Package-Manager/lppm_registry.txt`, (LPPM) in form `[[User,Repository,Description,Dependencies], etc]`, e.g.
+* Note: Dependencies are in `List-Prolog-Package-Manager/lppm_registry.txt` (LPPM) in the form `[[User,Repository,Description,Dependencies], etc]`, e.g.

 ```
 ["luciangreen","Daily-Regimen","Scripts for daily meditation, bot prep, uni and breasoning.",